pezosanta/duckietown_world_models/README.md

 ```
 visualise_rollouts.py script has two command line arguments:
 1. ID of the rollout to visualise (number in the rollout's filename)
-2. integer to switch between training data and testing data generation mode (1 for training data, rollouts with 'train' in their filenames; 0 for testing data, rollouts with 'test' in their filenames)
+2. integer to switch between training, validation and testing data generation mode (1 for training, rollouts will have 'train' in their filenames; 0 for testing, rollouts will have 'test' in their filenames; any other integer value for validation, rollouts will have 'valid' in their filenames)

 ### Training the VAE